 Butternut squash is the workhorse of the winter squashes and a favorite seasonal guest in the kitchen.
 Chock-full of vitamin A and fiber, it’s a favorite for homemade soup on cool days.

-This soup from the Sharp Grossmont Hospital kitchen is vegan and gluten-free.
+This soup from the Sharp Grossmont Hospital kitchen is vegetarian and gluten-free.
 Roasting the squash harvests its naturally nutty flavors, with the option of including hard cider to add another layer of yummy goodness.

 Butternut Squash Soup

 Enjoy the sweet and nutty taste of this popular gourd.

 1 large butternut squash (2 to 3 pounds)

 1 tablespoon extra-virgin olive oil, plus more for drizzling

 2 sprigs fresh thyme